 The plugin will set the user’s username to be their email address.

-Alternatively, the email address can be removed (
+Alternatively, the email domain can be removed (

 user) by enabling the “Create usernames without domain name” option.

 Warning: if multiple users have the same name but different domain names (